repl-cli/REPL/README.md

 [] Create repls with required boilerplate (i.e. Java class)

+[] Option to customize where new repls are created

 [] Option to save repls to a location specified in `config`

 [] Handle flags